-The male of the species is more colorful than the female with glossy green wings and yellow underparts, while females are a drab brown on top with paler underparts.
-Males have a red face with black markings around the eyes.
+The male of the species is more colorful than the female with glossy green wings and yellow underparts, while females are a drab brown on top with paler undersides.
+Males have red faces with black markings around their eyes.

 The pine grosbeak is a medium-sized, beautiful songbird that resides around the Great Lakes and New England.
-They can be found throughout Canada and into Alaska.
-They are resident although will fly south in extreme cold.
-The bird can be seen year-round and has an array of colors to its feathers to give it the perfect camouflage for any environment.
+They can be found throughout Canada and in Alaska.
+They are residents, although they will fly south in extreme cold.
+The bird can be seen year-round and has various colors on its feathers to give it the perfect camouflage for any environment.

-The rose-breasted grosbeak is a beautiful bird that lives in the Eastern United States and into Canada.
+The rose-breasted grosbeak is a beautiful bird that lives in the Eastern United States and Canada.
 They winter in Mexico and Central America before returning.
-This species’ male has a bright red chest and black head, while females are mostly brown with pinkish-white underparts.
+This species’ male has a bright red chest and black head, while females are primarily brown with pinkish-white underparts.

 They are medium-sized songbirds that can be found in deciduous forests and woodlands.
 They can also be seen in parks and gardens and prefer habitats with a few trees.

-The pyrrhuloxia is a colorful bird that is endemic to the southwest United States and Mexico.
-While it was first discovered in the 18th century, people saw these birds for centuries before they were officially documented.
+The pyrrhuloxia is a colorful bird endemic to the southwest United States and Mexico.
+While it was first discovered in the 18th century, people saw these birds for centuries before officially documented.

-The Pyrrhuloxia is a small, brightly colored, and active bird that has a curved bill that it uses to feed on insects, lizards, spiders, and other invertebrates.
+The Pyrrhuloxia is a small, brightly colored, active bird with a curved bill that it uses to feed on insects, lizards, spiders, and other invertebrates.
 The male pyrrhuloxia has red feathers on its face and crest with an orange bill, while the female is more brownish-gray.

-Their name comes from Greek terms for its coloration and the shape of its bill.
+Their name comes from Greek terms for their coloration and the shape of their bill.
 They can be mistaken for the northern cardinal and the vermillion cardinal.

 Redpolls are one of the favorite birds on this list.
 They are a small member of the finch family with red patches on their forehead, and males have a pale red breast.

-Common redpolls are energetic and can be seen zipping around feeding on catkins, and are frequent visitors to bird feeders.
-They mostly eat seeds such as those from birch, juniper, oak, and pine trees.
+Common redpolls are energetic and can be seen zipping around feeding on catkins and are frequent visitors to bird feeders.
+They mainly eat seeds from birch, juniper, oak, and pine trees.
 If you want to attract common redpolls, then nyjer seed should be on your bird table.
 They live in boreal forests and arctic tundra, and in cold winters, they can be found in the southern United States.

 The Hoary Redpoll is also known as the Arctic redpoll.
 They spend their winter in Canada and Alaska’s northern reaches before migrating south to breed in the boreal forests and tundra of Canada, Alaska, and the northeastern United States.
 This bird species is most often seen during migration when it stops over on Arctic tundra or taiga regions for feeding.

 Hoary Redpolls are one of the most beautiful birds you can hope to see during the winter months.
-With their striking red breast and white belly, they are easily confused with the common redpoll.
-However, the arctic redpoll is paler and has an unstreaked rump, unlike the common redpoll.
+Their striking red breast and white belly make them easily confused with the common redpoll.
+However, unlike the common redpoll, the arctic redpoll is paler and has an unstreaked rump.

-The black rosy-finch is quite difficult to spot in North America, and not much is known about them.
-Their habitat is why as they live around alpine rocks and build their nests in cliff cavities.
+The black rosy-finch is quite tricky to spot in North America, and not much is known about them.
+Their habitat is why they live around alpine rocks and build their nests in cliff cavities.
 They live in the west in Nevada, Idaho, Utah, Wyoming, Colorado, New Mexico, and Arizona.

 The brown-capped rosy-finch can only be found in Wyoming, Colorado, and New Mexico.
 They nest in shaded cliffs and crevices of mountain ranges before flying to lower elevations for the winter.
 The brown-capped rosy-finch has shorter bills than other rosy-finches, which they use to feed on seeds, berries, and insects.

-The gray-crowned rosy-finch is very difficult to spot, again due to their habitat.
+The gray-crowned rosy-finch is challenging to spot, again due to their habitat.
 They live in rocky, remote alpine habitats and are found primarily on the west coast of North America and from Alaska to California.
-There are six subspecies of gray-crowned rosy finch in the continent.
+There are six subspecies of Gray-crowned rosy Finch on the continent.
 Some will migrate south in winter, while others are residents.

-The gray-crowned rosy finch is a medium-large finch with a notched wing and tail giving them their distinctive appearance.
+The gray-crowned rosy Finch is a medium-large finch with a notched wing and tail giving them their distinctive appearance.
 It also has a long bill that helps them find food by probing under leaves or other vegetation for insects, seeds, and berries.
-This makes them an important part of the ecosystem because their diet consists mostly of invertebrates such as small insects like grasshoppers or beetles that many animals rely on as a food source.
+This makes them an essential part of the ecosystem because their diet consists primarily of invertebrates such as small insects like grasshoppers or beetles that many animals rely on as a food source.

 The flame-colored tanager is a medium-sized bird with the largest populations in Central America and South America.
-The birds are mostly found in tropical rainforests, but they have been spotted north up to Texas, Arizona, and New Mexico.
+The birds are primarily found in tropical rainforests, but they have been spotted north in Texas, Arizona, and New Mexico.

-They have a large range of color morphs which include bright reds and orange.
-A tanager with a bright red chest and head, this little bird has been known to attract tourists’ attention due to its beauty.
+They have an extensive range of color morphs, including bright reds and oranges.
+A tanager with a colorful red chest and head, this little bird has been known to attract tourists’ attention due to its beauty.
 They are now classified in the cardinal family.

 The flame-colored tanager inhabits humid forests with dense undergrowth.
-It is mostly found in the canopy of forests, but you can also see them along riverbanks and edges of the forest.
+It is primarily found in the canopy of forests, but you can also see them along riverbanks and edges of the forest.

 It feeds on insects and fruit, especially figs, making this bird a keystone species in its habitat due to its effect on the ecosystem’s balance of plant growth.

-The hepatic tanager is a beautiful bird with an amazing plumage.
+The hepatic tanager is a beautiful bird with fantastic plumage.
 The word Hepatic comes from the Ancient Greek word “hepar,” which means liver or spleen of an animal.
-This is because they have a yellowish hue to their feathers on their underparts, giving them a liver-like appearance.
+They have a yellowish hue to their feathers on their underparts, giving them a liver-like appearance.
 The brightest color shines through on the throat and forehead.
 They have gray flanks and a dark streak around the eye.
 Only the males are red, with females being yellow.

 The Hepatic Tanager is a bird that lives in Arizona, New Mexico, and Texas and down into Mexico and Central America.
 They are very active in their habitat and can be found around ponds or streams, often hopping around on the ground or climbing through trees.

-The scarlet tanager is a stunning bird that can be found all over eastern North America, Central America, and the Caribbean.
+The scarlet tanager is a stunning bird found all over eastern North America, Central America, and the Caribbean.
 They are classified as cardinals.
-You may see this bird on a list of yellow birds as well as this list.
-That is because females are olive-yellow, while males are bright crimson-red with black wings and tails.
+You may see this bird on a list of yellow birds and this list.
+Females are olive-yellow, while males are bright crimson-red with black wings and tails.

 The Scarlet Tanager is a medium-sized bird that lives in forests and woodlands.
 It breeds from the Gulf of Mexico to the Atlantic coast, west to Ohio, Illinois, Wisconsin, and eastern Minnesota.
 They can often be seen in suburban areas and at backyard birdfeeders.

-A member of the cardinal family, the summer tanager, is a medium-sized bird, measuring around 7 inches in length.
-It lives primarily in the southeastern United States, down to Mexico and South America.
+A member of the cardinal family, the summer tanager, is a medium-sized bird measuring around 7 inches in length.
+It lives primarily in the southeastern United States, Mexico and South America.
 The summer tanager has rose-red plumage all over.
 The vibrant colors help them attract mates during the mating season.